tarunaygr/al-folio-website-template/_posts/2024-08-28-crowdstrike.md

 My concluding thoughts on this - Trusting anyone or any company with kernel level access to your Windows will always carry an inherent risk.
 Of course, a company as reputed as Crowdstrike can be trusted (mostly).
 However, this could easily have been a spyware that you downloaded without knowing.
 We were "lucky" in a sense that it was only a bug that caused a system crash.
 If it was a vulnerability that could have allowed for Remote Code Execution (RCE) or any other major vulnerability and if discovered by a malicious party, it could leave a huge number of machines on the internet completely helpless.
 Always be careful and only install software from verified sources (even those are not always safe).

 That concludes this blog post of the Crowdstrike incident.
-I hope you found it informative and stay tuned for more such interesting topics (they will be uploaded faster, I promise)!!
+I hope you found it informative and stay tuned for more such interesting topics!!
 Thank you for reading, please feel free to share your thoughts and suggestions :)